Durbanville Information | Conference Venues Durbanville | Conference Centres | Conferences Durbanville

 conference centres Durbanville

-Durbanville is a former town in the Western Cape province of South Africa, it now forms part of the greater City of Cape Town metropolitan area.
-Durbanville is a rural residential suburb on the northen outskirts of the metropolis and is surrounded by farms producing wine and wheat.
+Durbanville is a suburb of the greater City of Cape Town metropolitan area, Western Cape.
+Durbanville is a residential suburb on the northen outskirts of Cape Town and is surrounded by farms producing wheat and wine.

 Click here for Conference Centres in Durbanville